-The publication process of our journal involves authors, the journals office management, the (chief) editors, the peer reviewers, the members of the advisory board and the copy editor.
+The publication process of our journal involves authors, the journals office management, the (chief) editors, the peer reviewers, the members of the advisory board, and the copy editor.
 All of us are human and thus by no means infallible.
-Yet, we have high standards we expect every person involved to meet.
+Yet, we maintain high standards we expect every person involved to meet.
 Below, we describe the most important points in this respect for which we refer to the COPE/Principles of Publication Ethics.

 The members of the advisory board are consultative partners of the editorial board in their respective field of expertise.
 When considering topics for upcoming issues, they are our preferred respondents.
 They also may be involved in the peer review process.

-should provide guidance on how it might be improved.
+Although reviewers are required to critically evaluate the texts, they are expected to provide constructive critique.
+Not only will their review be a suggestion for the journals editors to publish or reject a specific paper, it also should provide guidance on how it might be improved.
 The reviewers keep in mind that the author may be a younger colleague that may have less experience in publishing and is grateful for any helpful advice from seniors.

 The reviewers shall maintain full confidentiality.
 Neither will they discuss aspects of the review process with other persons than the editors nor will they actively try to identify the submitter of a paper.
-They will not take any advantages of the ideas that are discussed in the paper to be reviewed.
-See also our description of our peer review process.
+They will not take any advantages of the ideas that are discussed in the paper to be reviewed (see also our description of our peer review process).

 For the time being, the journal offers its services for free for all involved parties.
 That depends, of course, on the development of our funding and the cooperation with our hosting institutions.
 Please note that the free use of the services of JRFM is a privilege, not a right.
 It may be subject to change in the future (although we do our very best to keep it as it is).